An authentic medieval town in the heart of preserved nature

 The Maronne valley is a European Natura 2000 site and has a ZNIEFF 2 (Natural zone of ecological interest, fauna and flora) certification.
 Many rare and protected species live in the valley, including salmonidae such as brown trout and wild grayling.
 You may even be lucky enough to spot the paw prints of an otter and watch the riverside’s great dragonfly population in summer.

 In the golden ages of Merle, between the 14th and 16th centuries, a bridge made of two stone pillars with a wooden deck was used to cross the river.
 In order to cross this first seigneurial bridge, you had to pay a toll.
 The river Maronne often overflowed and the bridge was entirely rebuilt in 1735.
 It collapsed 5 years later after a terrible flood.
 During the entire Middle Ages, this was the valley’s only known bridge.
 Nowadays, visitors can spot the base of one of the old bridge pillars on the castrum side.
-A medieval garden was set up where the old bridge used to be.

 We currently lead a restoration project on the old bridge, hidding a part of it.
 We are sorry for the inconvenience.